Seattle Public Schools, 1862-2023: Whittier Elementary School

 See Additional Media

-North End School, in 1906, had four teachers and 136 pupils in grades K-6.
+In 1906, North End School had four teachers and 136 pupils in grades K-6.
 A second building was erected to provide another classroom.
-A portable was added to ease crowding after the school was annexed into Seattle Public Schools in June 1907.
-When the school closed in 1908, the temporary buildings were removed and the original structure was moved to the other side of 13th Avenue NW where it was remodeled into a private residence.
-In 1951, it was said to be located south of a Mr. Beach's home, just off NW 75th Street.
+A portable was added to ease crowding after the school was annexed into Seattle Public Schools in June 1907, and two portables were immediately built to accommodate enrollment growth.
+When the school year ended in 1908, the temporary buildings were removed, and the original structure was moved to the other side of 13th Avenue NW, where it was remodeled into a private residence.
 It was torn down in 1956.

-Construction of a permanent functional-style building to replace the North End School began on property to the northwest in 1907.
-The name of the school was changed to honor John Greenleaf Whittier, a 19th century poet, author, and abolitionist.
+Construction of a permanent functional-style building to replace the North End School was well underway by April 1908 on property to the northwest.
+The name of the school was changed to honor John Greenleaf Whittier, a nineteenth century poet, author, and abolitionist.
 The initial student body of Whittier School was comprised of students from the North End School and 40 students who transferred from Salmon Bay School.
+The new school was designed by Newton Gauntt, who was not a member of the district’s architectural staff.
+Consequently, its exterior did not resemble any of the other buildings within the district at that time, although it did bear a faint resemblance to Whitworth (1908) and Fairview (1908).

 An industrial center was established at Whittier in fall 1916 in response to a petition made two years earlier.
-Overcrowding at Whittier was somewhat alleviated in spring 1919 when Crown Hill School opened as an annex, leaving 580 students at the main school in 1920.
+An industrial center provided manual training and home economics.
+Overcrowding at Whittier was alleviated in spring 1919 when Crown Hill School opened as an annex, leaving 580 students at the main school in 1920.
 In 1921, the old apple orchard was incorporated as an upper playfield.

-Beginning in September 1981, as part of the district's desegregation plan, 1st and 2nd graders were bused to Gatzert.
-As a K, 3-5 school, Whittier's enrollment sank to less than 200 students.
-In September 1989 the school became K-5 and the Horizon Program (now Spectrum) was added.
-Since then, enrollment numbers have climbed steadily.
+Beginning in September 1981, as part of the district’s desegregation plan, Whittier was grouped with Gatzert and Day in a triad.
+1st and 2nd graders were bused to Gatzert, while kindergarten students attended all three schools and grades 3-5 attended Day and Whittier.
+Due to this arrangement, Whittier’s enrollment sank to less than 200 students.
+In September 1989, the school became a K-5 school and the Horizon Program designed for advanced learners was added.
+This program was later known as Spectrum.
+Enrollment numbers increased.

-After passage of a bond issue in 1984, Whittier received a high priority listing for replacement.
+After passage of a bond issue in 1994, Whittier received a high priority listing for replacement.
 Although the 1928 building had some unique architectural features, the Landmarks Preservation Board voted against awarding it landmark status, thereby clearing the path for demolition.
 In May 1997, an all-class reunion was held to say farewell to the old buildings.
+Before current students were relocated to Monroe as an interim site, they collected items from the school for a time capsule to be buried prior to the new building’s completion.
+The new Whittier building, completed in 1999, incorporated a stained-glass window and keystone from the 1928 building.
+The building reflects Ballard’s history through a maritime theme with wave-like designs on the brick exterior as well as the interior artwork.
+Ceramic tiles depicting sea creatures line a garden retaining wall leading to the main entrance.
+Whittier students made the tiles with artist Charles Bigger in 1998-1999.
+The play equipment, which has since been replaced, still features a sea serpent.

 Details: